 The reserve is vested in Te Rūnanga o Ngāi Tahu who manage the reserve in conjunction with Te Rūnanga o Moeraki.

 From this Cretaceous sandstone and mudstone point you can take in commanding ocean and coastal views.
 It is a popular spot for fishing.

 Hoiho with young at nest

 This is the most significant breeding site for yellow-eyed penguins/hoiho in North Otago.
 When you enter the reserve, take the track to your left to the penguin viewing hide.
 Here you can view penguins in their natural habitat without disturbing them.
-Please keep noise to a minimum.
-Best viewing is before 9am and after 3pm.
+Keep noise to a minimum.
+Best viewing is before 9 am and after 3 pm.

 The beach cannot be accesssed.

 The lighthouse keeper's house is used as a private rehabilitation centre for sick and injured penguins and other birds.
 The centre is run by Katiki Point Penguin Trust.
 The trust and its volunteers protect penguins from predation by trapping feral cats, ferrets and stoats.

 Large numbers of New Zealand fur seals/kekeno haul out to rest on the rocky platforms around Katiki Point and Moeraki Peninsula.
 This is the main breeding area in North Otago.

 A variety of sea and shore birds breed here: little blue penguin/kororā, yellow-eyed penguin/hoiho, sooty shearwater/tītī, diving petrel, red-billed gull/tarapuka, spotted shag/koau pāteketeke, white-fronted tern/tara, variable oystercatcher/tōrea pango.

 This is a popular recreational fishing spot for locals.
 Follow the signposted track to the point for coastal access.